vincent-van-hoef/sms5279-20-abcd2/docs/index.rst

    /content/data_responsibility
    /content/closing

+| **Principal Investigator:** Torkel Klingberg
+| **Contact:** Bruno Sauce

+**Organization:** KI

-This report described the analysis of project #5279 in several sections. :doc:`/content/project_description` contains a description of the projects and a summary of the requested and agreed upon analyses. :doc:`/content/material_methods` gives an overview of the material and methods used during the project. :doc:`/content/results` contains an overview of the results of the quality control and imputation results.
+This report described the analysis of project #5279.
+It is divided in several sections.

+- :doc:`/content/project_description` contains a description of the projects as requested by the User and a summary of the agreed upon analyses.
+- :doc:`/content/material_methods` gives an overview of the material and methods used during the project.
+- :doc:`/content/results` contains an overview of the results of the quality control and imputation results.

 Figures can be download with a mouse right-click and "Download as".

 .. warning::